wcorona269/LitterBug/README.md

 ## Description

 **LitterBug** is a 2D retro arcade-style game where you play as a trash-collecting bug, picking up up litter which appears randomly on the map.
-Some litter will reward more money than others (value chart below).
+Carry up to 5 pieces of litter at a time and exchange it for cash at the dump (placed in a corner of the map & respawning each time you visit).
 Let's see how much cash you can make before time runs out...
-Good luck!Carry up to 5 pieces of litter at a time and exchange it for cash at the dump (placed in a corner of the map & respawning each time you visit).
+Good luck!.
 Oh, and watch out for the snake!

 Try it out for yourself here: [Let's Play Litterbug!](https://wcorona269.github.io/LitterBug/)